kwkraus/HOW-Sessions/sessions/selenium/docs/4-Advanced Testing.md

 ### WaitDrivers

 In this section, we're going to cover how WaitDriver's work and get an understanding of why they are important and useful.

+We will add some JavaScript that will disable the "Create" button and only enable it for clicking after text has been entered into all fields and a delay has expired.

 ```js
 let inputs = document.querySelectorAll('[type="text"]'),